openfisca/openfisca-doc/source/key-concepts/parameters.md

 - the list of regions in which a tax is applicable…

 Parameters are used in [formulas](./variables.md#formulas) to calculate variable values.

+It is always advisable when modelling legislation in OpenFisca to create a parameter for any number described in the law and used in formulas rather than "hard coding" the number within a formula.

 [Read more about their implementation in OpenFisca](../coding-the-legislation/legislation_parameters.md).